JoabeSantana/TheMovieApp/README.md

-# SwiftUI App to consume TMDB Api - MVVM
+# SwiftUI App to consume TMDB API - MVVM

 A SwiftUI iOS project using MVVM design pattern to show Movies that is now playing and their information.